ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 ## Notes

-- In ARCodes.txt are various Action Replay codes for the game, including one that unlocks every hairstyle in the game, which I highly recommend using.
+- Usage of the hairstyle unlock AR code is highly recommended

 - The "Delete PIM Files?" option is there for the sake of completeness.
 Do not uncheck it.